elunpum/vscode-git/notes.md

 # 3 way merged: this case is the auth into master.
 git look at 3 commit: first the base commit from master to auth, then last commit fromeach branch

+# Conflic when merging conflict
+Usually occurs when merge files that have chganes in the same files
+> git checkout -b dev  > create and check out a new branch. if errors, then you can exit from the merge
+> git merge --auth